Disneyland Dining Discounts & Coupons

 Adults are not allowed to order from the kids’ menu at full-service restaurants.

-In my opinion, the theme park table-service restaurants are not a very good value for the money.
+In our opinion, the table-service restaurants inside the parks are generally not a very good value for the money.

-- If you really want a full-service meal in one of the theme parks, I recommend Carnation Cafe as a fairly reasonably priced option, with decent all-American food.
+- If you want a full-service meal in one of the theme parks, we recommend Carnation Cafe as a fairly reasonably priced option, with decent all-American food.

-- Blue Bayou is insanely overpriced and the food is not very good, but it does have a unique and memorable ambiance you can’t experience anywhere else, so for a Disney fan it’s probably worth shelling out the big bucks to try it once.
+- Blue Bayou is overpriced and the food is just OK, but it does have a unique and memorable ambiance you can’t experience anywhere else.
+If you just want to experience the restaurant, lunch is a better value.

 There are far better table-service options outside the theme parks.
-The restaurants in the three official Disneyland hotels are all quite good, though expensive, and I’ve really had no major complaints about any of them.
-Steakhouse 55 and Napa Rose are particularly good, if you’re looking for a high-end dinner experience.
-For a character breakfast, the food is really good at Storytellers Cafe and I love the decor, but you’ll meet more characters and enjoy a bigger variety of foods at Goofy’s Kitchen.
+The restaurants in the three official Disneyland hotels are all quite good, though expensive, and we’ve had no major complaints about any of them.
+Napa Rose is particularly good, if you’re looking for a high-end dinner experience.
+For a character breakfast, the food is really good at Storytellers Café and we love the décor, but you’ll meet more characters and enjoy a bigger variety of foods at Goofy’s Kitchen.

 In Downtown Disney, try the full-service side of La Brea Bakery Cafe, offering delicious sandwiches, soups and salads (there’s also a take-out window that is a little less expensive, if you don’t care about table service).
 For a high-end meal, Catal is excellent — worth the high prices.
 Ralph Brennan’s Jazz Kitchen and Tortilla Jo’s are both reliably decent, if overpriced.
 However, both have takeout windows that are a better deal.

-Lovers of Starbucks coffee drinks will be happy to hear that you can now order all Starbucks drinks (lattes, macchiatos, Frappucinos, you name it) at the Fiddler, Fifer & Practical Cafe on Buena Vista Street at the front of Disney California Adventure.
+You can order all Starbucks drinks (lattes, macchiatos, Frappucinos, you name it) at the Market House on Main Street, U.S.A. in Disneyland Park, as well as at Fiddler, Fifer & Practical Cafe on Buena Vista Street in Disney California Adventure.
+There is also one in Downtown Disney.

-- This location does accept Starbucks cards as payment and you can earn “stars” in the Starbucks Rewards program for your purchases.
+- These locations do accept Starbucks cards as payment and you can earn “stars” in the Starbucks Rewards program for your purchases.
 However, they won’t allow you to take advantage of other benefits of that program, and you can’t redeem free birthday drinks or other free coffees that you may have earned through Starbucks Rewards.

 There are quite a few printable coupons that can save you money on off-site restaurants in the Disneyland area.
 Most chain restaurants also have online email clubs, which are well worth joining, because they often send out great coupons.
 If they ask you to select a “favorite” location, pick the one near Disneyland (zip code 92802), since some clubs restrict their coupons to a particular location.
 Also, sign up for the club no more than 2 weeks prior to your trip, as many clubs send out a really fantastic introductory coupon, but it’s often good for only a short time.

-- Jamba Juice (Downtown Disney) – You can sign up for the free Insider program and receive offers by email.
+- Jamba (Downtown Disney) – You can sign up for the Jamba Rewards program and get special offers, a FREE birthday smoothie and earn points with every purchase.

-- Anaheim GardenWalk – join their email club (upper right corner) and get newsletters containing printable coupons for restaurants in this mall, which is within walking distance of Disneyland.
+- Anaheim GardenWalk – join the Anaheim GardenWalk email club and get newsletters containing printable coupons for restaurants in this mall, which is within walking distance of Disneyland.

 - Orange County Restaurant Week is offered each spring.
-(In 2012, February 26-March 3.)
+(In 2022, March 6-12.)
 During Restaurant Week, top restaurants offer special flat-price menus.
 Usually several of the Downtown Disney and Anaheim GardenWalk restaurants participate.

 - Johnny Rockets, a 50s themed diner, is located in in Anaheim GardenWalk, less than a mile from Disneyland (take the ART shuttle if you don’t want to walk).
-Join the Johnny Rockets E-Club and get a coupon for a FREE hamburger with the purchase of any hamburger or sandwich, starter and drink.
+Join the Rocket E-Club and get a coupon for a FREE hamburger with the purchase of any entrée and drink.

 - Buca di Beppo restaurant offers Italian food served family-style in a fun, themed atmosphere.
-It is about 1.4 miles down the street from Disneyland at 11757 Harbor, Garden Grove (near the Embassy Suites Anaheim South, in case you want to take the ART shuttle down there).
-Sign up for their email list to receive periodic coupons by email.
-Be sure to specify the Garden Grove, CA location since the coupons usually are limited to a specific location.
-I frequently receive coupons for $10 off a $30 purchase, as well as free dessert coupons on my birthday.
+It is about 1.4 miles down the street from Disneyland at 11757 Harbor Blvd., Garden Grove (near the Embassy Suites Anaheim South, in case you want to take the ART shuttle down there).
+Sign up for the Buca eClub to receive offers via email.
+Enter zip code 92802 and choose the Anaheim location since the coupons usually are limited to a specific location.

 Restaurant.com

 The Anaheim/Disneyland area restaurants offered through Restaurant.com also change frequently, so it’s always worth checking.
-At one time House of Blues in Downtown Disney was participating.
 If you’ll have a car, be sure to consider restaurants in Orange, Garden Grove and Fullerton, because those cities are very close to Disneyland.
 (The easiest way to find nearby restaurants is to search zip code 92802, and then narrow your search to within 1 mile or 5 miles of that zip code.)

-- Click here for more details on Restaurant.com and possible discount codes that can save you even more!
+- We have more information about using Restaurant.com certificates and possible discount codes that can save you even more!

 Disneyland